johnedstone/raspberry-pico-adafruit-bme-sensor-blues-wireless/README.md

 Need to test here: changing power config, to using an I2C from notecarrier to pico.
 This should work, as it does in the other boards.

 ![Notecarrier A/Raspberry Pi Pico](images/NC-A_pico.png)

+#### Extras
+See the extras folder for an example of monitoring power with a notecard, notecarrier and a LiPo battery.